Brickhouse Station

 In 2020, Thompson Longhorn supplied cattle equipment to Harvest Road Beef during the redevelopment of yard infrastructure at Brickhouse Station, in Gascoyne, WA.
 After drought-breaking rains, the 225,000ha station functions as the backgrounding property for cattle before they are transferred to finishing properties in southern Western Australia.

-The yards include horse entrance through curved bugle leading into the pen prior to a 360-degree manual crowding yard.
+The yards include horse entrance through a curved bugle through to the 360-degree manual crowding yard.
 The crowd is fully sheeted to prevent cattle baulking from external distractions and is always supplied with an operator’s catwalk.
-The design ensures the safety of both the animals and the handlers, reduces the stress on the livestock and increases efficiency.
+The design ensures the safety of both the animals and the handlers, reduces the stress on the livestock, and increases efficiency.

-From the crowd leads a waiting bay with side opening for cattle exit through to into a straight lane and up a single deck loading ramp or continue forward into a vee profile curved lane which accommodates various sizes of livestock as the angel of v slope accommodates from young livestock to large animals due to the space at the base of the lane.
-This also helps prevent cattle from turning their bodies around in a lane as they can’t cross their legs over one another to turn sideways, thus preventing turn arounds in a lane.
+From the crowd leads out into the lane, with the option of a loadout gate for cattle to exit through a straight lane to a single deck loading ramp or continue forward into a vee profile curved lane.
+The vee style profile accommodates various sizes of livestock as it helps to prevent cattle from turning their bodies around in a lane.

-The chosen restrainer for this set of yards is a Monarch MKII, as it gives operators the ability to operate the pneumatic functions with ease and remotely using a handheld control.
-This allows the key operator to move efficiently around the processing area and operate slides, gates and the draft remotely while they are carrying out other tasks, which is time-efficient and less labour intensive.
+The chosen restrainer for this set of yards is the Monarch MKII, as it gives operators the ability to operate the pneumatic functions with ease and remotely using a handheld control.
+This allows the key operator to move efficiently around the processing area and operate slide gates, yard gates, and the draft remotely while carrying out other tasks, which is time-efficient and less labour intensive.

-A 6-way drafter allocates livestock to pens when exciting the restrainer.
-This was important for the yard operators as there are a wide variety of cattle that have to be sorted when processing, this creates a time-efficient sorting process for when sorting breeders, different lines of cattle and sorting decks for sale.
-A pneumatic operated drafting unit can be automated by integration with herd management software to selectively separate animals based on pre-determined criteria.
+A 6-way drafter allows livestock to exit 6 different ways from the Monarch.
+This was important for the yard operators as there are a wide variety of cattle that have to be sorted when processing.
+This creates a time-efficient sorting process for all types of operations whether it be for breeders, trade cattle or routine weighing.
+A pneumatically operated drafting unit can be automated through a PLC based control system that integrates with herd management software to selectively separate animals based on pre-determined criteria.